 - Trim the base of the cauliflower to remove any green leaves and the stem.

-- Make cuts in the cauliflower head and then rub the marinade all over the cauliflower, allowing some of it to come inside of it.
+- Place the cauliflower head onto an aluminum foil, then Make cuts in the cauliflower head and then rub the marinade all over the cauliflower, allowing some of it to come inside of it.

 - I like to add the remaining juices in the aluminum foil on top of it once I have cut it in quarters.